The Housemaid (2025 film)

-The Housemaid is an upcoming American psychological thriller film directed by Paul Feig from a screenplay by Rebecca Sonnenshine, based on the 2022 novel of the same name by Freida McFadden.
-It stars Sydney Sweeney as a young woman with a troubled past who becomes the live-in housemaid for a wealthy family; however, their seemingly perfect life unravels when she discovers their household hides dark secrets beneath the surface.
-It also stars Amanda Seyfried, Brandon Sklenar, Michele Morrone, and Elizabeth Perkins.
+The Housemaid is a 2025 American erotic psychological thriller film directed by Paul Feig and written by Rebecca Sonnenshine.
+It is based on the 2022 novel by Freida McFadden, and stars Sydney Sweeney and Amanda Seyfried.
+In the film, Millie Calloway, a young woman with a troubled past, becomes the live-in maid for a wealthy family whose household hides dark secrets.

-Principal photography took place from January to March 2025 in New Jersey.
-The film is scheduled to be released by Lionsgate in the United States on December 19, 2025.
+The Housemaid premiered at the Axa Equitable Center in New York City on December 2, 2025, and was released in the United States by Lionsgate on December 19.
+The film received generally positive reviews from critics and grossed $400.5 million on a budget of $35 million.
+A sequel is in development, with Feig and Sweeney set to return and scheduled for release on December 17, 2027.